mostafa-hatem1/Stopwatch-with-dual-mode-using-ATmega32/README.md

-Stopwatch with Dual Mode (Increment and Countdown) Using ATmega32
+#Stopwatch with Dual Mode (Increment and Countdown) Using ATmega32#

-Overview
+Overview:

 This project implements a digital stopwatch with two operational modes: increment (count-up) and countdown.
 It is built using an ATmega32 microcontroller, six multiplexed seven-segment displays (common anode), and push buttons for user interaction.

-Features
+Features:

 Increment Mode (Default): Counts upwards from zero, displaying hours, minutes, and seconds.